 When you file a claim, you may be fine on your own or you may be better off hiring help - it's an individual decision that you must make based on your own circumstances.
 A licensed public adjuster can be your representative and advocate in the process of “adjusting (processing) your claim” and “liquidating” it (paid).
 As with any professional, some public adjusters are better than others.
 The last thing you need when you've suffered a major loss are additional problems; so check carefully before hiring.

 Resist high-pressure sales pitches and don't hire prematurely.
 Documenting and managing a catastrophic loss of property is time consuming and burdensome for even the most sophisticated policyholders.
 It's difficult for you - the insured - to know if you're getting everything you owe under your insurance policy; in fact, your policy may give you extended coverage beyond the dollar limits set out in the policy and much more than what the insurer offers you.
 An experienced claims lawyer on your side can be a strong voice for you in the process and provide you with much more information and negotiating influence in your final insurance agreement than you would have on your own.

-Rather than relying on the insurance company to decide how much you'll receive to rebuild your home, hiring a good public appraiser can help you receive the best possible settlement.
-It is essential to check references and agree on rates and conditions before entering into a contract with a public appraiser.
-Once the contract is executed, you are obliged to pay for the services provided during the term of the contract.
-Visit United's policyholder claims help library, read your policy and endorsements (extras), and be sure to review the policy with any public appraiser you're considering hiring before hiring them.
+Rather than relying on the insurance company to decide how much you'll receive to rebuild your home, hiring a good public adjuster can help you receive the best possible settlement.
+It is essential to check references and agree on rates and conditions before entering into a contract with a public adjuster.
+Once the contract is executed, you are obliged to pay for the services provided during the term of the contract; visit United's policyholder claims help library; read your policy and endorsements (extras); and be sure to review the policy with any public adjuster you're considering hiring before hiring them.
 The above tip sheet was prepared by Amy Bach - co-founder of United Policyholders - and Robert Crown - UP volunteer and licensed public adjuster based in San Francisco Bay Area with Crown Adjusting LLC.